With all of the options available to agents to communicate with customers and leads, cold calling can seem like an obsolete technique.

 Integration With Your CRM

-Since these systems are meant to help your sales reps be more successful, it’s important that it plays well with your other sales tools.
+Since cold calling systems are meant to help your sales reps be more successful, it’s important that it plays well with your other sales tools.
 Integrating with your CRM is, therefore, crucial for sales success.

 Considering the best time to call a lead is within the first 50 minutes after they’ve shown an interest in your product, your systems should work together to make sure you call them as soon as possible.
 Integration with your CRM can help you track when leads come into your system and send their information to your sales reps so you’re more likely to lock them down as customers.